tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <p>The estimated printing time was more than 3 hours, therefore I had to reduce the size of the model by 50% directly in Cura, using the <strong>Snap</strong> tool.
 Ready to print!</p>
 <p></p>
 <h6>Printing with PLA filament</h6>
-<p>I used the same Anycubic Kossel Delta printer to print my vase since we can use it without reservation.
+<p>I used the same Anycubic Kossel Plus printer to print my vase since we can use it without reservation.
 Josep guided me through some essential steps:</p>
 <ul>
 <li>Export the <code>.gcode</code> file and save it to the SD Card of the printer</li>
 <li>In case we need to change material, pre-heat the machine (<strong>Prepare > Preheat PLA</strong>) up until 205-210°C and we can remove the broken filament</li>